mxmmargarida/Critical-Node-Problem/README.md

 To run AD_Fischetti.py, it is necessary to install the following bilevel solver: https://msinnl.github.io/pages/bilevel.html

-All the python sripts depend on having an instalation of CPLEX.
+All the python scripts depend on having an instalation of CPLEX.